-This is the first series of NSF funded summer schools in analysis at the university of Chicago.
-It intends to introduce advanced undergraduates as well as graduate students and postdocs to a broad range of topics which are important to modern analysis.
-This includes geometric measure theory, harmonic analysis, dynamical systems, probability and stochastic processes, partial differential equations, and numerical analysis.
-The introductory two weeks of the program focus on foundational material, and should be accessible to undergraduate and graduate students with a solid background in multivariable calculus, complex variables, measure theory, and basic functional analysis (such as Hilbert spaces).
-The more advanced two weeks are designed to bring the participants into contact with topics which in and of themselves constitute active research areas.
-They intend to introduce both techniques and methods, as well as problems of current interest.
-Applications are welcome to either of these two weeks, or to the full four weeks.
+This is the second series of NSF funded summer schools in analysis at the university of Chicago.
+It intends to introduce advanced undergraduates as well as beginning graduate students to a broad range of topics which are important to modern analysis.
+This includes Partial Differential Equations, Solitons, Probability and Stochastic Analysis, Numerical Analysis, Harmonic Analysis and Pseudodifferential Operators and Geometric Measure Theory.
+The program focuses on foundational material, and should be accessible to undergraduate and graduate students with a solid background in multivariable calculus, complex variables, measure theory, and basic functional analysis (such as Hilbert spaces).

 Organizers: M. Csornyei, C. Kenig, R. Fefferman, W. Schlag, L. Silvestre, P. Souganidis.